 You may be surprised to know that there is no formal qualification for restoring armour.
-These days there are only a handful of restorers in japan and even less outside of the country.
+These days there are only a handful of restorers in Japan and even less outside of the country.
 The opportunity arose that I could begin to study the art of Japanese lacquer.
 My sensei, Miss Miho Kitagawa, a professional urushi teacher of the Kyoto Prefectural University was able to help me adapt traditional lacquering techniques that were used on armour.
 Understanding lacquer and the important role it plays in armour is a necessity as nearly all restorations require some form of lacquer repair.

 Within a decade or so of the opening of Japan western tourists flocked there to see for themselves this strange and fascinating country that had been closed to the world for so long.
-For a few decades there was a craze for all things Japanese and naturally these tourists brought back souvenirs; amongst which were armour and swords which they used to decorate their homes.
+For a few decades there was a craze for all things Japanese, and naturally, these tourists brought back souvenirs; amongst which were armour and swords which they used to decorate their homes.
 This passion for things Japanese finally faded in the early years of the 20th century when the curios and souvenirs were relegated to attics and cellars, not to re-emerge until a new generation of collectors began to appreciate them after WWII.

 This was not a problem in feudal Japan because armours were refurbished on a regular basis, particularly during the protracted campaigns of the Sengoku Jidai, when armour had to be worn for long periods of time in all weathers – as well as being suffering damage in action.
-Even during the peaceful Edo period, all armour needed to be kept in good condition in case it was needed and would require cleaning and relacing on a fairly regular basis.
+Even during the peaceful Edo period, all armour needed to be kept in good condition in case it was needed and would require cleaning and re-lacing on a fairly regular basis.

-Obviously, if the lacing of an armour is intact and structurally sound it is important that it be retained.
+Obviously, if the lacing of armour is intact and structurally sound, it is important that it be retained.
 However, broken or badly weakened lacing puts a greater strain on the lacing that survives intact and in the interests of conservation the damaged lacing should be replaced to prevent further damage occurring.
 In the case of urushi modern materials are not suitable as it’s impossible to replicate the same finish that original lacquer can achieve.
 Real lacquer is resistant to impacts, scratching, acids and alkalis.

 A Logical Approach To Restoration Over Conservation

-Preservation work includes cleaning, repairing and consolidation of urushi lacquer.
+Conservation work includes cleaning, repairing and consolidation of urushi lacquer.

 Where damage has exceeded any preservation process, the item can be restored.
-This includes for example, rebuilding damaged lacquer.
+This includes, for example, rebuilding damaged lacquer.

-When an item has parts that are either missing or too badly damaged to repair, they can be replaced.
+When an item has parts that are either missing or too severely damaged to repair, they can be replaced.
 This is the case with silk lacing and the silks used on armoured sleeves and thigh guards.
 Often with helmets, the original liners and cords are missing.
 Vintage materials or authentically produced substitutes can be sourced for missing components.